 Sometimes referred to as a “slipped disc” or a “ruptured disc,” a herniated disc is one of the most common causes of chronic back pain.
-If you’ve been diagnosed with a herniated disc, or have unexplained back pain, schedule an evaluation at Arlington Pain & Therapy today.
-You can call one of the two locations in Mansfield, or the one in Arlington, Texas, directly.
+If you’ve been diagnosed with a herniated disc, or have unexplained back pain, schedule an evaluation at Regency Pain & Therapy Institute today.
+You can call our office in Mansfield, Texas, directly.

 The rubbery discs that protect the vertebrae along your spine have tough exteriors and softer centers.
 A disc becomes herniated when the softer middle part tears through the protective outer coating (also known as an extruding disc).
 This painful condition is often caused by: